theodox/ta_101/TA coding 101.md

 Formally you could do the same work in `try-except-finally` structure and be guaranteed to get the same results.
 From a readability standpoint, however, the `Namespace` context manager is a big win -- it takes a series of steps that are all related, all necessary, and all pretty common in Maya programming and renders them both safe and easily readable at the same time.

+You may note that `with` blocks have a generic similarity to `try-except-finally` constructs.
+Generally the former are best for things you have to do a lot, like namespaces and the latter are the fallback for one-offs.

 ### Closures

 Python [closures](https://www.programiz.com/python-programming/closure) are a very important tool for sharing data without the need for elaborate class structures.
 The rules have some interesting subtleties, but basically they boil down to this: